 - | SGT Dental College Hospital & Research Institute | Gurgaon, Haryana | INR 4,50,000 |

-- Industry: PhD dentistry can lead to jobs in academia, government, and private sectors or related fields.
+- Industry: The PhD holders can work in academia, government, and private sectors or related fields.

-- Employment Demand: A PhD in Dental Science is in high demand, offering jobs like Lecturer, Clinical Researcher, Research Associate, and Dentist.
+- Employment Demand: PhD holders in dentistry are in high demand.
+They are offered jobs like Lecturer, Clinical Researcher, Research Associate, and Dentist.

-- Average Salary: The average salary after PhD Dental Science varies depending on experience, industry, and location.
+- Average Salary: The average salary of PhD holders in dentistry varies depending on experience, industry, and location.
 The average salary is between INR 10- 15 lakhs per annum.

 Job Roles | Entry level | Experience level |